Skip to main content

 • Speed difference: 2.9 seconds = 29 × 0.1 seconds

-• Translation: You're converting at 1/3 the rate of faster competitors
+• Compounded conversion loss: at 8% per 0.1s (Deloitte), a 2.9s gap leaves you converting at roughly 1/3 the rate of faster competitors

 "If a faster competitor is getting 30 sales per 10,000 visitors, you're getting 10 sales per 10,000 visitors.
 Same traffic.
 Same products.
 Different website speed.